datastax/cpp-driver/README.md

 }

 if (dse_graph_result_is_object(result)) {
-  /* The count can be used to iterator over the members in an object */ size_t i, count = dse_graph_result_member_count(result);
+  /* The count can be used to iterate over the members in an object */ size_t i, count = dse_graph_result_member_count(result);
   for (i = 0; i < count; ++i) {
     const char* key = dse_graph_result_member_key(result, i, NULL);